flix/book/src/regions.md

 ### Regions are Scoped

-Regions and all memory associated with them cannot outline their lexical scope.
+Regions and all memory associated with them cannot outlive their lexical scope.

 Consider the following program: